quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 For example, this could be accomplished by defining which transformations are applied to 0-RTT packets.
 Alternatively, that document could specify that compatible version negotiation causes 0-RTT data to be rejected by the server.

-# Considerations for Future Versions

-In order to facilitate the deployment of future versions of QUIC, designers of future versions SHOULD attempt to design their new version such that commonly deployed versions are compatible with it.
-For example, a successor to QUIC version 1 may wish to design its transport parameters in a way that does not preclude compatibility.

 # Security Considerations